What causes low engagement, most effective engagement boosters, and 3 steps to find your ideal user engagement strategy fix

 Technical issues, an unclear value proposition, complicated steps and sign-up or onboarding, and users not achieving their goals are all common reasons people stop engaging.
 Almost 50% of apps are uninstalled within the first 3 months of download, so it's absolutely vital to focus on engagement for your product early on.

 Find a full discussion, with examples and strategies for investigating root causes in our post on identifying the reasons for low app engagement.
-Then also see how to calculate your app engagement rate.
+Then also see how to calculate your app engagement rate and how to increase active users.

 Once you know your engagement rate and a few possible causes, it’s time to look at strategies to increase that engagement.